muhammadmp97/MediumBot/README.md

 owner_id | Your ID | 301126514
 language | Bot language | english
-start_message | The message to show for /start command | Hello!\nHow can I help you? protect_content | Protects the contents of the sent message from forwarding and saving | true debug_mode | Sends error messages | false
+start_message | The message to show for /start command | Hello!\nHow can I help you? offline_message | The message to show in offline mode | Sorry...
+I can't answer your questions now. protect_content | Protects the contents of the sent message from forwarding and saving | true debug_mode | Sends error messages | false